-Inspired by Ritchie's Roesch's post on aspect ratios and his Agfa Optima Film simulation recipe and the 100% cloud cover over the area today (and probably tomorrow) I drove into downtown Princeton to see what had changed in the last two weeks since I had visited.
+Inspired by Ritchie Roesch's post on aspect ratios and his Agfa Optima Film simulation recipe and the 100% cloud cover over the area today (and probably tomorrow), I drove into downtown Princeton to see what had changed in the last two weeks since I had visited.

 I parked on Nassau Street and walked up the steps to the publicly accessible garden, Betsey Stockton Garden, between Firestone Library and Nassau Street.

-Stockton was a slave in the Maclean House home of Princeton President Ashbel Green who, upon gaining her freedom, became a missionary and then served the Princeton community as a founder of the Witherspoon Street Presbyterian Church and as a teacher and founder of the first school in Princeton for children of color.
-She is commemorated in a stained-glass window in the church that was presented by her former students.
+Stockton was an enslaved person in the Maclean House home of Princeton President Ashbel Green who, upon gaining her freedom, became a missionary and then served the Princeton community as a founder of the Witherspoon Street Presbyterian Church and as a teacher and founder of the first school in Princeton for children of colour.
+She is commemorated in a stained-glass window in the church her former students presented.

-I don’t usually shoot square images, but I experimented with various compositions as I walked around the Firestone Library.
+I don’t usually shoot square images, but I experimented with various compositions while walking around the Firestone Library.

 So that you know, the square images below are captured using the 1:1 ratio on my Fujifilm X-T2.
 My goal was to shoot using the Agfa Optima Film simulation recipe and the SOOC JPEGs for this post.
 However, I could not get the Agfa Optima Film simulation recipe to work under lighting conditions.
 I looked at the JPEG images but didn’t like the result.
 They didn’t feel right compared to the example images on Ritchie’s website.
 I scrapped all the JPEGs but kept the square format.
 I applied an Adobe Lightroom Preset that I created to give my photographs a cinematic look.Submitted as part of the 100DaysToOffload project.